rogerboesch/magicleap-tutorial-cpp/part1/README.md

 The level we are interested in this tutorial is the lowest level.
 The direct access trough the C-API.
 We will also create an abstraction layer (aka game engine) in C++, but at least the startup and initialisation we must do in plain C accessing the platform API.
 There is just bare API and OpenGL support at this level, but the advantage (or burden) to implement all by yourself exactly in the way needed.

 The reason why I write a tutorial on this is because there is almost no public information about it and also it's the level where you can port your own game or even engine without limits.
 As I do for my Vectrex and ZX Spectrum emulator app.
 But of course a lot of work.
-We will not create a game in this tutorial series which could be put into the app store, but at least a mini game which shows all the techniques from scratch and will be a perfect fundament to create your own native games (and apps) on the ML1. **Have fun!**
+We will not create a game in this tutorial series which could be put into the app store, but at least a mini game which shows all the techniques from scratch and will be a perfect fundament to create your own native games (and apps) on the ML. **Have fun!**

 # Tool Setup